n64-tools/cmake-demo-rom/README.md

 * https://cmake.org/download/ to be installed
 * VSCode with `CMake`, `CMake Tools` and `C/C++` extensions

-* Run `UpdateToolchain.ps1` to download the required toolchain files
+* Run `UpdateToolchain.ps1` to download the required toolchain and libdragon files
 * Adjust cmake-variants.json for your paths
 * Adjust .vscode/settings.json for your paths